NYDFS Cybersecurity Regulation

 Thales’ CipherTrust Transparent Encryption protects data with file and volume level data-at-rest encryption, access controls, and data access audit logging without re-engineering applications, databases or infrastructure.
-Deployment of the transparent file encryption software is simple, scalable, and fast, with agents installed above the file system on servers or virtual machines to enforce data security and compliance policies.
-Policy and encryption key management are provided by the CipherTrust Manager and links.
+Deployment of the transparent file encryption software is simple, scalable, and fast with agents installed above the file system on servers or virtual machines to enforce data security and compliance policies.
+Policy and encryption key management are provided by the CipherTrust Manager.

 Thales also offers High Speed Encryptors (HSEs) that provide network independent data-in-motion encryption (Layers 2, 3, and 4) ensuring data is secure as it moves from site-to-site, or from on-premises to the cloud and back.
 Our HSE solutions allow customers to better protect data, video, voice, and metadata from eavesdropping, surveillance, and overt and covert interception—all at an affordable cost and without performance compromise.